 Reporting data breaches

-As things stand, businesses are under no time pressure to release details of data breaches, even to any individuals who might have been affected – so we’ve seen cases where stories of malicious attacks and data leaks haven’t been released until years after they happened, and even then, sometimes by accident.
+Before GDPR came in, businesses were under no time pressure to release details of data breaches, even to any individuals who might have been affected.
+This means there were cases where stories of malicious attacks and data leaks haven’t been released until years after they happened, and even then, sometimes by accident.

 The right to be forgotten